pedrogerum/forecasting/README.md

 1. Upload `bike_raw.csv` to your Google Drive at `/content/drive/MyDrive/myproject/`
 2. Open `MDN-NHITS forecasting_bike.ipynb` in Google Colab
-3. Enable GPU runtime: Runtime → Change runtime type → GPU
-4. Run Cell 1 to install dependencies (~3-5 minutes)
+3. Run Cell 1 to install dependencies (~3-5 minutes)
-5. Run Cell 2 to configure model settings (see Configuration Options below)
+4. Run Cell 2 to configure model settings (see Configuration Options below)
-6. Execute remaining cells sequentially
+5. Execute remaining cells sequentially

 This notebook is configured to run **one model variant at a time**.
 To test the different configurations explored in our paper, you will need to manually adjust the code in the second cell: